Pap Smear (cont.)

 Women with HSIL have a 70%-75% chance of having a more serious abnormality (CIN 2,3 see below) on biopsy of the cervix, and a 1%-2% chance of having actual cervical cancer on biopsy of the cervix.
 Therefore, colposcopy is undoubtedly the routine recommendation for all women with HSIL.

 Cervical intraepithelial neoplasia (CIN): This is the most severe form of high-grade squamous intraepithelial lesion (HSIL).
-A neoplasia is within the realm of cancer.
-Type 1 CIN is "low grade," or less serious than Type 2, 3 CIN (high-grade).
+CIN 1 is "low grade," or less serious than CIN 2 or 3 (high-grade).
 The diagnosis of a cervical intraepithelial neoplasia (CIN) on a woman's Pap smear means that she needs to be evaluated and treated as soon as possible by a qualified physician.

 Carcinoma in situ: This diagnosis is also a form of high-grade squamous intraepithelial lesion (HSIL).
 A reading of "carcinoma in situ" on a Pap smear report means there is cervical cancer present.
-However, the cancer is "in situ," which means that it appears to be limited to the cervix and not to have invaded other tissues.
+However, the cancer is "in situ," which means that it appears to be limited to the most superficial portion of the cervix and not to have invaded more deeply into the cervical tissue.

 Viewers share their comments